Breakthrough/PySceneDetect/docs/cli.rst

 Set start/end/duration of input video.

-Values can be specified as frames (NNNN), seconds (NNNN.NNs), or timecode (HH:MM:SS.nnn or MM:SS.nnn).
+Values can be specified as seconds (SSSS.nn), frames (NNNN), or timecode (HH:MM:SS.nnn).
 For example, to process only the first minute of a video:

-    ``scenedetect -i video.mp4 time --end 1:00``
+    ``scenedetect -i video.mp4 time --end 00:01:00``

-    ``scenedetect -i video.mp4 time --duration 60s``
+    ``scenedetect -i video.mp4 time --duration 60.0``

 Note that --end and --duration are mutually exclusive (i.e. only one of the two can be set).
 Lastly, the following is an example using absolute frame numbers to process frames 0 through 1000: